 About Juan Melero-Martin

-Dr. Melero-Martin graduated in Chemical Engineering from University of Sevilla, Spain, in 1998.
-He went on to earn a PhD in biochemical engineering from University of Birmingham, UK in 2005.
-Dr. Melero-Martin's doctoral research focused on cartilage tissue engineering, and was sponsored by Smith & Nephew.
-From 2005 to 2008, he trained as a post-doctoral fellow in the Vascular Biology Program at Children's Hospital in Boston.
+Dr. Melero-Martin graduated in Chemical Engineering from University of Seville, Spain, in 1998.
+After working three years in industry, he went on to earn a PhD in biochemical engineering from the University of Birmingham, UK in 2005.
+Dr. Melero-Martin's doctoral research focused on tissue engineering and was sponsored by Smith & Nephew.
+From 2005 to 2008, he trained as a post-doctoral fellow in the Vascular Biology Program at Boston Children's Hospital.
 He joined the Department of Cardiac Surgery at Children's Hospital in 2008.
 In 2009, he received a K99/R00 Pathway to Independence Award from the NIH.

-- Induction of erythropoiesis using human vascular networks genetically-engineered for controlled erythropoietin release.
+Induction of erythropoiesis using human vascular networks genetically-engineered for controlled erythropoietin release.
 Lin RZ, Dreyzin A, Aamodt K, Li D, Jaminet SCS, Dudley AC, Melero-Martin JM.
-Blood 2011; 118(20):5420-8 PDF
+Blood 2011; 118(20):5420-8.

-- Engineering robust and functional vascular networks in vivo with human adult and cord blood-derived progenitor cells.
-Melero-Martin JM, De Obaldia ME, Kang SY, Khan ZA, Yuan L, Oettgen P, Bischoff J. Circ Res 2008; 103(2): 194-202.
-PDF
+Engineering robust and functional vascular networks in vivo with human adult and cord blood-derived progenitor cells.
+Melero-Martin JM, De Obaldia ME, Kang S-Y, Khan ZA, Yuan L, Oettgen P, Bischoff J. Circ Res 2008; 103:194-202.